The climate in the Black Forest

 Best time to travel in the Black Forest

-Those who come to the Black Forest for hiking will find their ideal travel time, as almost everywhere in Germany, in high summer.
+If you come to the Black Forest for hiking, your ideal travel time, like almost everywhere in Germany, is in midsummer.
 The best winter sports months are December to March.
-The Black Forest is least busy in late spring and autumn.
-That’s when you’ll find more peace and quiet and the cheapest hotels.
+There is least activity in the Black Forest in late spring and autumn.
+Then you will find more peace and the cheapest hotels.

 The best time to visit the Black Forest depends on your preferences and what you want to experience.
 The Black Forest is a year-round travel destination, with each season offering unique attractions.